 Nadin Tettschlag works as a research fellow at the Georg Eckert Institute in the department “Textbook and Society”.
-She works on the project "Zwischentoene/ Nuances – Teaching Materials for Diversity in Classrooms” since December 2013.
+She has worked on the project "Zwischentoene/ Nuances – Teaching Materials for Diversity in Classrooms” since December 2013.

 She studied social work/social pedagogy at Alice Salomon University of applied sciences Berlin, focusing on intercultural education, migration and transnationality.
 Afterwards she was a member of the research training group “Transnational social support” at the University of Hildesheim, funded by the German Research Foundation (DFG).
 For her doctoral dissertation she researched on transnational NGO cooperation between Europe and Latin America in the area of conflict between social work and state funded development cooperation, applying an ethnographical approach.